clinicedc/edc-constants/README.md

 # edc-constants

-A collection of constants and choices for the Edc
+A collection of constants and choices for the clinicedc/edc projects.